-Many people with oily skin often feel that they should not moisturize as their skin has enough of oil as it is.
+Many people with oily skin often feel that they should not moisturise as their skin has enough of oil as it is.
 However, oil and moisture are very different things.
 You can have oily skin yet your skin can feel dry, tight and be flaky.
 Your sebaceous glands may release oil but the moisture in your skin may be very low.

 It is a common misconception that acne prone skin is oily, so it needs to be dried out.
 However what you end up drying is your skin.
 The acne are formed on your skin after all.

 However, what I have learned over the past few years is that your skin needs moisture.
-I cannot emphasize this enough but whether you have acne or not, your skin needs moisture.
+I cannot emphasise this enough but whether you have acne or not, your skin needs moisture.
 If your skin is moist and supple the pores will remain open letting the oil flow normally to the surface of your skin.

 Oil or sebum is not bad.
 It is not your enemy.
 It exists to protect your skin.
 When your skin is dehydrated and parched it is more likely that the dry skin cells will block the pores and the oil will be prevented from flowing smoothly to the surface of the skin.

-Moisturizers are generally a mix of water and oil.
+Moisturisers are generally a mix of water and oil.
 Depending on the skin type they are meant for, the proportion of water and oil will vary.
-So the moisturizer meant for dry skin will have more oil content that the one for oily skin.
-The purpose of moisturizer is two-fold.
+So the moisturiser meant for dry skin will have more oil content that the one for oily skin.
+The purpose of moisturiser is two-fold.
 One is to add moisture to your skin.
 The other is to keep the moisture locked on.